Pknk01/Playing-With-Numbers/README.md

 # Playing-With-Numbers
-Repository for several Algorithm Implementations.
+Repository for several algorithm implementations.
-This repostory Will be updated occasionally whenever i finish a new algorythim.
+This repostory will be updated occasionally with new implementations.

 Currently Implemented:
 - 3x+1